mathena828/Click-Clack/README.md

 ## Usage
 A user can register as either a Teacher or a Student.
 Teachers can join and create channels wherein their students can interact with one another, while students can join existing channels with the invite codes provided by their teachers.

+After seeding the database:
+    * Login as a STUDENT with the following credentials:
+        * Email: juandelacruz@upis.edu.ph
+        * Password: juandelacruz
+    * Login as a TEACHER with the following credentials:
+        * Email: teachermathena@ism.edu.es
+        * Password: teacher_mathena
 ### Profile
 The profile page shows users' information.
 On this page, you can join and create channels depending on wether you are a student or a teacher.
 Students can also review the Community Guidelines here.